Enjoy Alpine Beauty in Hallstatt Austria

 Shopping and Dining in Hallstatt

-Just walk the main street in Hallstatt and you’ll find plenty of shops filled with sweet treats, souvenirs, and handmade goods.
+Just walk the main street in Hallstatt Austria and you’ll find plenty of shops filled with sweet treats, souvenirs, and handmade goods.

 In addition to the handful of restaurants located throughout the village of Hallstatt, most of the hotels have restaurants located inside.
 Our favorite meal in Hallstatt was definitely eating lakeside at Hotel Grüner Baum‘s restaurant.
 For a list of other Hallstatt restaurants to consider, check out this article.